griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 summary: Using Kotlin std library to pipeline characters
 ---

-A example in [Kotlin](http://kotlinlang.org) to show a "functional" pipeline that transforms the input text   resulting in a Map associating the character to its occurrence.
+An example in [Kotlin](http://kotlinlang.org) to show a "functional" pipeline that transforms the input text   resulting in a Map associating the character to its occurrence.

+This simple example will be compared to an imperative example and a Java 8 stream implementation.

 ~~~